Baryons and baryoniums in the perspective of QCD sum rules: Baryoniums

 Consequently, a comprehensive investigation into compact hexaquark states remains a crucial frontier in hadron physics.
-Systematically exploring the remaining triquark-antitriquark configurations is imperative not only to clarify the nature of the elusive $X(2075)$ and $ X(2085) $ but also to provide a robust theoretical basis for distinguishing compact multiquark structures from hadronic molecules.
+Systematically exploring the remaining triquark-antitriquark configurations may help clarify the nature of the $X(2075)$ and $X(2085)$ and provide a basis for distinguishing compact multiquark structures from hadronic molecules.
 Such studies will ultimately deepen our understanding of non-perturbative QCD dynamics and color confinement, offering vital guidance for identifying new exotic states in future experimental searches.